jkeveren/spotify-api-node/readme.md

 - verify that spotify app needs to be in dev mode and that you need to add your account to the app's "users and access" section of the app's dashboard
 - refresh access token if 401
 - handle rate limits. (per user request queue?)
+- Where should I put integration tests? is test-integration ok?
+- add user constructor